 Finally, we performed a similar analysis with the augmented Dickey-Fuller test and the Phillips-Perron test for one unit root, and we obtained similar results.

 {\bf Independence test.} We began our analysis of the independence of the noise samples with the autocorrelation.
-We computed the \ac{ACF} up to lag 10 for all the frequencies and considered locations. \ac{ACF} is the correlation of a signal with a delayed copy of itself as a function of the delay (i.e., lag). \ac{ACF} is a very important tool because it allows to estimate whether the noise sample at time $k$ can be expressed (forecast) as a function of the values at previous lags.
+We computed the \ac{ACF} up to lag 10 for all the frequencies and considered locations. \ac{ACF} is the correlation of a signal with a delayed copy of itself as a function of the delay (i.e., lag). \ac{ACF} is an essential tool because it allows estimating whether the noise sample at time $k$ can be expressed (forecast) as a function of the values at previous lags.
 For each location, we computed the \ac{ACF} at lags 1, 2, 5, and 10, and we reported them as a function of the frequency in Fig.~\ref{fig:lags}.

 Figure~\ref{fig:lags} shows the autocorrelation function computed over a time span of 3600 lags (1 h).

 Firstly, we considered the significance bounds, computed from Bartlett’s approximation, which yielded: